AI Agents Architecture: Building Autonomous Systems in 2025

 }

-• Record provenance and purpose of each write
+• record provenance and purpose for every write,

 agent_evals: